 Step one: clear off your nightstand to create some breathing space.
 Step two: try this quick baking soda hack to refresh your mattress.

-If time at home is making you antsy or the family feuds feel never-ending, creating your own reading nook, meditation corner, or chill-out zone can help.
+Create your own reading nook, meditation corner, or chill-out zone.
 It doesn't have to be big (even a corner of your bedroom will work), just let your family or roommates know that the space is a "do not interrupt" area.

-If you're working from home or your kids are doing remote learning, it can feel like your house has suddenly turned into an office.
+If you're working from home, it can feel like your house has turned into an office.
 Consider carving out space for hobbies.
 Go ahead, let the dining table get taken over by a giant jigsaw puzzle for a few days or make room for a pottery wheel in a spare bedroom.

 Loving your home doesn't necessarily mean spending more money on it, but if you're going to make one small investment, splurge on some high-quality bath towels.
 They'll make daily showers feel instantly more luxurious.

 Look around each room in your home and locate one item you love.
 That vase in your living room?
 Move it to the mantel so it can be the star of the space.
 That quilt from your grandmother?
 Relocate it to the sofa, where you'll see and use it more often.
 Surround yourself with belongings that hold special meaning.

 If you've been displaying the same knick-knacks on those living room shelves for a decade, it's officially time for a refresh.
 Rearrange bowls, vases, books, candlesticks, and collectibles to create new vignettes.
 This is one of the easiest ways to give a room a mini makeover.

 Instead of letting your nightstand hold every title on your to-read list, narrow it down to just one or two books.
 You'll be more likely to pick up a book (and put down the phone) before bed if it's the title you're most excited to read next.